axtmitchell/Iron-and-Calcium-Supplementation-for-Reducing-Blood-Lead-Levels/README.md

 ## Replication package

-The replication package is intentionally narrow.
-It is set up to reproduce only the figures and scalar result files used in the manuscript.
+The replication package is is set up to reproduce only the figures and scalar result files used in the manuscript.

 From Stata, run: